Countless Vegans have pets or take care of rescued dogs and cats. Whether or not pets can be vegan is still a matter of debate.

 Greek wet canned dog food supplement Naturest.

-The following options can be all found at the online pet store Zooplus which has different addresses for each EU country (zooplus.gr for Greece, zooplus.es for Spain etc):
+The majority of the following options can be found at the online pet store Zooplus which has different addresses for each EU country (zooplus.gr for Greece, zooplus.es for Spain etc):

 Dutch dog food & dog treats Yarrah.